christophevg/christophe.vg/embedded/_posts/2013-01-01-FirstSteps.markdown

 * To document circuits on my online pages I'm using [Circuits.io](http://circuits.io).
-Not only because I happen to know one of the creators, but simply because it was the best online tool I found so far - covering _my_ needs :-) All diagrams on these pages are all availabel on my [Cuircuits.ui profile page](http://www.circuits.io/circuits/user?uid=1785).
+Not only because I happen to know one of the creators, but simply because it was the best online tool I found so far - covering _my_ needs :-) All diagrams on these pages are all available on my [Cuircuits.ui profile page](http://www.circuits.io/circuits/user?uid=1785).

 ### Hardware